ExactTarget/fuelux/README.md

 Fuel UX extends [Bootstrap 3](https://github.com/twbs/bootstrap) with additional lightweight JavaScript controls.
 It is actively maintained by [members of Salesforce Marketing Cloud,](https://github.com/orgs/ExactTarget/people) with the support and involvement of the community.

-More thorough documentation and guides available at <http://getfuelux.com>

 # Documentation

-Fuel UX documentation is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getfuelux.com>.
+Fuel UX documentation is built with [Jekyll](http://jekyllrb.com).
 More details on setting up Jekyll and running docs locally can be found [in our CONTRIBUTING.md documentation](https://github.com/exacttarget/fuelux/blob/master/CONTRIBUTING.md#running-gh-pages-locally).

 # Contributing